 Camerarius gave his emblems a four-part structure: facing a motto, illustration, and verse epigram on each right-hand page, was a prose commentary on the left which tied the symbolism closely to the literature of natural history.
 Karl Enenkel stresses that in these emblems, 'the prose text is the main text' (see his contribution to Emblems and the Natural World, 2017).
 Camerarius left the composition of the epigrams to others close to him – a nephew, a friend, his son – as he made clear in his forewords.

 The illustrations by the Nuremberg artist Johann Siebmacher (1561–1611), although often naturalistic, yet have something of the concentration and strangeness of dreams.
-They are copper engravings, designed, in a notable innovation for the genre, with circular frames so that they resemble medals.
+They are copper engravings, innovatively designed with circular frames so that they resemble medals.
 The Caian Frederick J. Stopp notes that following the publication of Camerarius's work, the circular frame 'became the dominant form [for emblem illustrations] in the seventeenth century' (The Emblems of the Altdorf Academy, 1974).
 Medals were actually struck after his emblems: those issued over seven years as prizes to pupils by the nearby Altdorf Academy (see Stopp), and others issued over at least four years to honour Heinrich Julius, Duke of Brunswick (see Peter M. Daly, Literature in the Light of the Emblem, 1979).

 This transfer from printed paper to struck metal suggests a deeper aptness in the new design.
 Discussing the classical provenance of the word adopted by Alciati, Manning notes that in Cicero an emblema was a detachable ornament which could be transferred between objects (for Manning, this corresponds to the allegorical emblem's detachment of a phrase or image from familiar contexts, so that 'meaning is generated by dislocation').
 Camerarius and Siebmacher detached the emblem illustration from the architecture of the page, and made it appear as a small, tactile token in itself.
 Before if ever it was a medal, it could already be carried in the mind.